Selling your home is a very personal matter, after all, it's the place where memories have been m...

 Then comes price and understanding of the local area – in many cases online agents use one agent for a wide area, sometimes up to 30 miles in radius, which bears the question of how knowledgeable they truly are of an area.
 All Belvoir agents are local people, they understand the local area, they know the streets and they know where the property market may move to within their area…if an online agent is covering such a large area, how can they guarantee that their knowledge can expand that far too?

 When it comes to fees, when selling with a traditional high street agent, you pay your fees when your property has been sold, meaning the sale of the property becomes incentivised for the agent, who will be certain to work to sell your property and secure their fee.
 When selling online, the case with the majority of online agents is that whether they manage to sell your home or not, they will have a set fee that is charged for use of the service, therefore if you’re obligated to pay a fee either way, where does the incentive to proactively try and sell your property come from?

 When you're selling your home you'll ultimately be looking for the full service.
 Many people still want to deal face to face with a traditional high street agent, however, some decide to move online.
 Whatever you do when you're looking to buy, sell or rent, you need to ensure it's entirely your decision and you have weighed up all options before proceeding.

-Belvoir Sheffield will be able to assist and guide your throughout your journey and over half of the Belvoir network are now trained in providing a sales service to their local area.
+Your local Belvoir property expert will be able to assist and guide your throughout your journey and over half of the Belvoir network are now trained in providing a sales service to their local area.
 You can find and contact your local Belvoir office by clicking here.